 Sonali is a senior practitioner with over 28 years’ experience.
 She was appointed Queen’s Counsel in 2018 and conducts almost exclusively leading work at all levels: the Court of Appeal, the Administrative Court and in the Upper Tribunal in statutory appeals and judicial reviews.

 Sonali has an extensive judicial review practice in challenges to Home Office policy, trafficking and unlawful detention, Article 8 ECHR certification and nationality and brought the first successful generic injunction cases in charter flight removals in HN(Afghanistan).

 Currently she is acting in the judicial review test case of Watson v SSHD on the implementation of out of country appeals in the Upper Tribunal, (one of only two cases where an Appellant has successfully persuaded a Court to order a person’s return to pursue their appeal in-country previously certified under section 94B).
 Sonali acted in the other case as well, YT v SSHD.

 Following the successful appeal in Hysaj in the Supreme Court in long-running judicial review claims on the purported nullification of British nationality, and her numerous deprivation test cases, Sonali is advising on and acting in a number of deprivation cases including the test case of Hysaj (Deprivation of Citizenship: Delay) UKUT 128 (IAC) now seeking to appeal from the decision of the Presidential panel in Upper Tribunal.

 Her work has been, to date, predominantly publicly funded test cases.
 Sonali also undertakes a significant amount of private immigration advisory work and acts for individuals in high- profile exclusion and protection cases including in the extradition context.

-Sonali is Chair of Liberty and a trustee of Freedom From Torture and the Immigrant’s Aid Trust (charitable arm of the Joint Council for the Welfare of Immigrants) and was appointed to the Justice Working Group on Reform of Immigration and Asylum system led by Sir Ross Cranston.
+Sonali is on the Policy Council of Liberty and is a trustee of Freedom From Torture and the Immigrant’s Aid Trust (charitable arm of the Joint Council for the Welfare of Immigrants) and was appointed to the Justice Working Group on Reform of Immigration and Asylum system led by Sir Ross Cranston.
 She is also a long-standing Patron of Clean Break Theatre Company.
 She has been elected as a Bencher of Middle Temple.